 1. Gone With the Wind - Leslie Howard

-The quintessential film associated with the South was full of British actors.
+Gone with the Wind is full of British actors.
 Three of the four main characters, Vivian Leigh, Olivia de Havilland and Leslie Howard were all English.
-Vivian Leigh pretty much set the standard for southern movie accents with her portrayal of Scarlett O’Hara, and although it was weaker, Olivia de Havilland at least made an attempt at matching her in her role as Melody Hamilton, while Leslie Howard, in his role as Ashley Wilkes, sounds nothing but English.
-It’s odd that no one stopped to wonder why this supposedly Southern gentleman sounded like he came from across the pond.
+Vivian Leigh pretty much set the standard for southern movie accents with her portrayal of Scarlett O'Hara, and although it was weaker, Olivia de Havilland at least made an attempt at matching her in her role as Melody Hamilton, while Leslie Howard, in his role as Ashley Wilkes, sounds nothing but English.
+It's odd that no one stopped to wonder why this supposedly Southern gentleman sounded like he came from across the pond.